proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Optical Design

-We do not present a detailed optical prescription for proto-Lightspeed's re-imaging system, as the COTS optics have proprietary designs.
-However, the fundamental optical principle is straightforward: a backwards-facing telephoto lens with long focal length re-collimates light from the telescope focal plane, then a telephoto lens with shorter focal length yields a de-magnified image.
+We do not present a detailed optical prescription for proto-Lightspeed's COTS re-imaging lenses, as they have proprietary designs.
+However, the fundamental optical principle is straightforward: a backwards-facing telephoto lens with long focal length (400~mm) re-collimates light from the telescope focal plane, then a telephoto lens with shorter focal length (100--300~mm) yields a de-magnified image.